Defence Secretary Ben Wallace leaves family holiday early due to Ukraine fears

 But he said on Sunday that he had cancelled a “planned long weekend abroad with my family” because “we are concerned about the worsening situation in Ukraine”.

-It was understood his wife and children are continuing with the holiday, and that he had accepted he would be leaving the trip alone early before heading there, rather than the decision coming in light of new information.
+It was understood Mr Wallace had accepted he would be leaving the trip early before heading there, rather than the decision coming in light of new information.

 A senior defence source said: “As events worsen, the Secretary of State has cut short a planned long weekend with his children for half-term.”